intel/nauta/docs/user-guide/actions/streaming_inference.md

 {"instances": [1.0, 2.0, 5.0]}
 ```

 The model named `saved_model_half_plus_two_cpu` is a quite simple model: for given `x` input value it predicts result of `x/2 +2` operations.
 Having passed the following inputs to the model: `1.0`, `2.0`, and `5.0`, and so expected predictions results are `2.5`, `3.0`, and `4.5`.

-In order to use that data for prediction, check the name of running prediction instance with `saved_model_half_plus_two_cpu` model (the name will be displayed after `nctl predict launch` command executes; you can also use `nctl predict list` command for listing running prediction instances).
+To use that data for prediction, check the name of running prediction instance with `saved_model_half_plus_two_cpu` model (the name will be displayed after `nctl predict launch` command executes; you can also use `nctl predict list` command for listing running prediction instances).
 Then run following command:

 ```
-$ nctl predict stream --name <prediction instance name> --data inference-data.json
+nctl predict stream --name <prediction instance name> --data inference-data.json
 ```
 The following results will be produced: